The

 National Conscience, which had been recently created by Constantin

-eventually even got into physical battles with groups of violent
+into physical battles with groups of violent Communists.
+At the

-even heroically climbed on top of a factory to throw off the red
+heroically climbed on top of a factory to throw off the red flag

-flag and put up a Romanian one in its place.
-By the time he was
+and put up a Romanian one in its place.
+By the time he was down,

-down, the Communists workers were so impressed by his efforts that
+the Communists workers were so impressed by his efforts that they

 The